The Bankrate promise

 Primary insurers include those companies that work directly with policyholders and agree to cover losses.
 In the event of catastrophes where insurers face substantial losses over a short period of time, companies face depleted finances or possible bankruptcy.

 Primary insurers mitigate the risk of financial calamity by taking out their own policies with reinsurance companies.
-Acting as ceding companies, primary insurers look to reinsurers to help cover extreme losses.
+Acting as ceding companies — companies that pass some or all of their risk to other companies — primary insurers look to reinsurers to help cover extreme losses.

 Consider, for example, a massive tornado that ravages parts of Oklahoma and leaves billions of dollars of damage in its wake.
 While near impossible for a single company to cover the damage, spreading the risk across several insurers protects both the policyholders and the insurance companies from excessive losses.